Health Benefits of Garlic (Lahsun)

 Dr. Rajeev Singh, BAMS

-When you take garlic by mouth it is mostly safe.
-It can cause side effects such as bad breath, heartburn, gas, and diarrhoea.
+When you take cooked garlic by mouth it is usually, safe but can cause side effects such as bad breath, heartburn, gas, and diarrhoea.
 If you take raw garlic by mouth, the side effects are often worse and may increase the risk of bleeding and cause allergic reactions in some people.

-Garlic products like gels and pastes are possibly safe.
-But garlic might cause skin damage that is similar to a burn.
-Especially raw garlic when applied to the skin might cause severe skin irritation.
+Garlic products like gels and pastes are usually safe.
+But may cause skin damage that is similar to a burn, especially raw garlic may cause severe skin irritation.

-One must avoid having excess amounts of garlic during pregnancy or if nursing, children can take it in doses of up to 300 mg three times daily for up to 8 weeks and not more than that, people with the bleeding disorders must avoid garlic, if you undergo surgery, do not consume garlic as it may prolong bleeding and interfere with blood pressure.
-Stop having garlic two weeks before surgery and garlic might also lower blood sugar levels so one must be aware.
+One must avoid having excess amounts of garlic during pregnancy or if breastfeeding.
+Children can take it in doses of up to 300 mg three times daily for up to 8 weeks and not more than that, people with the bleeding disorders must avoid garlic, if you undergo surgery, do not consume garlic as it may prolong bleeding and interfere with blood pressure.
+Doctors may advise to stop having garlic two weeks before surgery and garlic may lower blood sugar levels.

-Yes, garlic has been shown to modestly reduce cholesterol levels, especially LDL (bad) cholesterol, when consumed regularly as part of a balanced diet.
-Its active compounds may help inhibit cholesterol synthesis in the liver and improve overall cardiovascular health.
+Yes, garlic may reduce cholesterol levels, especially LDL (bad) cholesterol, when consumed regularly as part of a balanced diet.
+Its active compounds may help inhibit cholesterol synthesis in the liver and may improve overall cardiovascular health.

 Garlic is generally not recommended for individuals with acidity or acid reflux problems.
-It can potentially aggravate symptoms due to its ability to stimulate gastric acid secretion.
-People prone to acidity should limit garlic intake and consult a healthcare provider for personalized dietary recommendations.
+It can potentially worsen symptoms due to its ability to stimulate gastric acid secretion.
+People prone to acidity should limit garlic intake and consult a healthcare provider for personalised dietary recommendations.

 Garlic has antioxidant and anti-inflammatory properties that may benefit liver health by supporting its detoxification processes.
 Regular consumption of garlic in moderation as part of a balanced diet can potentially help protect the liver from oxidative stress and inflammation.
 However, individual responses may vary, and consulting a healthcare provider is advisable for specific liver health concerns.